KibSquib48/MicaFox/README.md

 # IMPORTANT
-I'm probably not going to update this theme for a while because I'm moving to [ungoogled-chromium](https://github.com/Eloston/ungoogled-chromium/), anyone is free to fork and update this theme if you wish
+I'm probably not going to update this theme for a while because I'm moving to another browser, anyone is free to fork and update this theme if you wish

 # MicaFox
 Firefox CSS theme to match Windows 11